-5 We used FlowFill to fill depressions both at the Sangamon River reach (Figures 5 and 6) and in the Río Toro basin (Figures 7 and 8).
-We applied varying amounts of runoff to demonstrate differing levels of depression filling (Figure 9) and hydrologic connectivity (Figure 10).
+We used FlowFill to fill depressions both at the Sangamon River reach (Figs. 5 and 6) and in the Río Toro basin (Figs. 7 and 8).
+We applied varying amounts of runoff to demonstrate differing levels of depression filling (Fig. 9) and hydrologic connectivity (Fig. 10).
 Both study sites contain persistent depressions that are unlikely to be permanently filled and connected via surface water, as well as smaller depressions that may be filled during modest rainfall-runoff events.

-We varied the input runoff depth at the two sites, with a maximum value selected based on how much runoff was required to 10 fill all depressions in each DEM, giving a result comparable to existing flood-fill algorithms.
-This maximum runoff depth was 0.2 m for the Sangamon River site (Figure 5), significantly lower than the 15 m runoff required for the Río Toro site (Figure 7).
+We varied the input runoff depth at the two sites, with a maximum value selected based on how much runoff was required to fill all depressions in each DEM, giving a result comparable to existing flood-fill algorithms.
+This maximum runoff depth was 0.2 m for the Sangamon River site (Fig. 5), significantly lower than the 15 m runoff required for the Río Toro site (Fig. 7).
 However, at the Río Toro site, most depressions were filled by significantly shallower runoff (0.1 m or less), and only a few large depressions persisted as we dramatically increased the initial runoff depth.

-At both sites, deeper runoff fills more depressions, thus increasing hydrologic connectivity across the landscape (Figure 9).
-15 We define both drainage integration and hydrologic connectivity based on Strahler stream order (Figure 10 and Table 4), which
+At both sites, deeper runoff fills more depressions, thus increasing hydrologic connectivity across the landscape (Fig. 9).
+We define both drainage integration and hydrologic connectivity based on Strahler stream order (Fig. 10 and Ta-

 Figure 5.
 Depressions remaining with different amounts of starting runoff at the Sangamon River site.
 Deeper runoff fills more depressions.
 Unfilled depressions are shown for varying initial runoff depths: (a) 0.2 m, (b) 0.1 m, (c) 0.05 m, (d) 0.01 m, (e) 0.001 m, (f) 0 m (i.e. the input DEM with no changes made).
-DEM elevations are represented by a dark (low) to light (high) greyscale, while blue and green colours indicate the depths of depressions still present in the flow-routing surface.
+DEM elevations are represented by a dark (low) to light (high) greyscale, while blue and green indicate the depths of depressions still present in the flow-routing surface.
 In the case of 0.001 m runoff, many depressions still remain, while with 0.1 m of starting runoff all but the largest depressions are filled.
 Depressions were fully filled with a starting runoff depth of 0.2 m.

-we calculated using the 'r.stream.order' extension to GRASS GIS (Jasiewicz and Metz, 2011).
-The effect of variable runoff on drainage integration is more prominent in the Sangamon River landscape, due to its larger proportion of depressions that can, if unfilled, significantly break up the drainage network.
-The deep runoff required to completely fill all depressions (Figure 9) or produce higher-order drainage networks (Figure 10) implies that either heavy rainfall or a long period of rainfall - which may or may not be plausible, depending on the climate and the hydraulic conductivity of the substrate - is necessary for the landscape to become fully hydrologically connected.
-Both landscapes contain a few larger depressions that persist once most other depressions have been filled, though based on their locations, they have somewhat less importance in setting overall
+ble 4), which we calculated using the "r.stream.order" extension to GRASS GIS (Jasiewicz and Metz, 2011).
+The effect of variable runoff on drainage integration is more prominent in the Sangamon River landscape due to its larger proportion of depressions that can, if unfilled, significantly break up the drainage network.
+The deep runoff required to completely fill all depressions (Fig. 9) or produce higher-order drainage networks (Fig. 10) implies that either heavy rainfall or a long period of rainfall - which may or may not be plausible, depending on the climate and the hydraulic conductivity of the substrate - is necessary for the landscape to become fully hydrologically connected.
+Both landscapes